tweag/python-monorepo-example/2017-09-01-free-monads.md

 fmap t . phi = phi . fmap t
 ```

-Happily, this law is automatic in Haskell (i.e. it's impossible to define a
-natural transformation between functors that breaks this law).

-One important piece of structure is that not only does `Free` take functors to functors, it also maps natural transformations to naturaral transformations:
+One important piece of structure is that not only does `Free` take functors to
+functors, it also maps natural transformations to natural transformations:

 ```haskell
 freeM :: (Functor f, Functor g) => f ~> g -> Free f ~> Free g